MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 - **Add logs** (fancier print statements) to your application to track key events and errors.
 - **Create a monitor** to notify you when errors occur in your project.

-These small steps can help you begin building a foundation for understanding observability in larger systems.

 A feature as simple as "getting an email or discord message" when an error occurs in an application demonstrates awareness of how critical observability is in maintaining system reliability and user trust.